 Paid Advertising for Multiple Locations

 Many HVAC contractors say screw it and go for paid search only.
 There’s a reason for this.
 Paid search makes it much easier to target a location, zip code, or region, regardless of how well or poorly the website is optimized.
-If you are an HVAC website, all you have to do is pick your target location, and pay only for clicks in that area.
-While we can do PPC management, Facebook Advertising, and Facebook Pixel Tracking without any problem, we strongly advise against this becoming your only source of traffic The ideal solution is to combine both organic and paid methods to maximize returns.
-You can’t ignore organic.
-Keep in mind also that paying for regional clicks can produce negative ROI if the corresponding landing page doesn’t mention the city in which your ad campaign is targeting.
+Additionally, if you own an HVAC website, you have to pick your target location and pay only for clicks in that area.

-Google Ads is not the only platform on which to target locations.
-The same can be done on Facebook, Instagram, and other platforms.
-At HVAC Webmasters, we generally recommend Google Ads and Facebook Ads for our client.
-We are Google AdWords Certified, so we can handle your heating & cooling campaign, budget, and maximize the clicks you want in a certain location.
-While PPC is certainly an avenue to pursue, we must again stress that it should not replace organic under any circumstances.
-HVAC Webmasters can help talk you through the process and everything involved with it.
-Call (800) 353-3409 to learn more about marketing for multiple HVAC businesses locations.
+Google Ads is not the only platform that targets locations.
+You can target areas on Facebook, Instagram, and other media.
+At HVAC Webmasters, we generally recommend Google Ads and Facebook Ads for our clients.
+We are Google AdWords Certified, so we can handle your heating & cooling campaign, budget, and maximize the clicks you want in a specific location.
+While PPC is certainly an avenue to pursue, we must again stress that it should not replace organic SEO under any circumstances.